 AG 304 Applied Microbiology (3) An overview of the production aspects of microbiology, including fermentation biology, mushroom cultivation, and biotechnology.
 Pre: BIOL 171 or instructor consent.

 AG 375 Intro To Genetic Analysis (3) An introduction to the principles and methods of genetic studies.
 The principles are first covered, especially with regard to crop improvement.
 This is followed by an overview of the structure and function of DNA and RNA, and an introduction to the tools and applications of molecular biology.
 Pre: BIOL 171

-AG 405 Plant Biotechnology (3) This course will provide basic information about plant biotechnology, with examples of its uses.
-Topics will include overviews of plant gene and genome analysis, transgenic technology, and bioinformatics, with an emphasis on crop improvement.
-Pre: at least one Biology course.
+AG 405 Agricultural Biotechnology (3) This course will provide basic information about agricultural biotechnology, with examples of its uses.
+Topics will include overviews of gene and genome analysis, transgenic technology, and bioinformatics, with an emphasis on crop improvement.
+Pre: at least 1 biology course.